tanchao/chaos-notes/README.md

 # chaos-notes

+## Jul/2021, US
+### interviewer not only evaulate on the technical strength but also look for scope and leadership, especially in mid-senior level.
+### being a fierce nerd: http://www.paulgraham.com/fn.html
+>There's also a natural connection between nerdiness and independent-mindedness.
+It's hard to be independent-minded without being somewhat socially awkward, because conventional beliefs are so often mistaken, or at least arbitrary.
+No one who was both independent-minded and ambitious would want to waste the effort it takes to fit in.
+And the independent-mindedness of the fierce nerds will obviously be of the aggressive rather than the passive type: they'll be annoyed by rules, rather than dreamily unaware of them.
+### jeff@'s last letter to stakeholder: https://www.aboutamazon.com/news/company-news/2020-letter-to-shareholders
+>Differentiation is Survival and the Universe Wants You to be Typical
+>In what ways does the world pull at you in an attempt to make you normal?
+How much work does it take to maintain your distinctiveness?
+To keep alive the thing or things that make you special?

 ## Apr/2021, US
 ### try **not** to get used to the "normal" and "common" environment
 ### focus on the big problems and ambicious goals instead of low-hanging-fruits and easy-short-deliverables